Diplomate Presentation Ceremonies FAQs

 The Faculty of Dental Surgery

 Once you have passed your dental examination you will receive an invitation to join the Faculty of Dental Surgery as a member or fellow.
 After you join as a member or fellow, your qualification will be officially granted and you will be invited to attend a ceremony.
-Please note currently we are only running dental examinations twice a year so it may be 12 months before you are contacted to be invited to a ceremony.
+Please note we run dental examinations twice a year, in the spring and autumn.

 In case you are unable to attend the ceremony that you have been invited to, we can either post your certificate to you, or you will be invited to the following one.
 We send invites 3-4 months ahead of a ceremony so please keep an eye on your inbox and book as early as possible to avoid disappointment.